dudemcbacon/Multi-API-Report-Builder/README.md

 ### Usage

 1. **Input Parameters:**
+   - Enter a project name to customize your analysis
    - Configure your team size and hourly rates
    - Enter development costs and timeline
    - Specify current manual process times